tlahin/roger_skyline_1/README.md

   Location of valid keys.
     `42 AuthorizedKeysFile .ssh/authorized_keys .ssh/authorized_keys2`.

-  By setting PasswordAuthentication to no we require public key aswell as login to gain access to the system.
+  Instead of using password to login to the system we want to use our public key, so we disable password authentication.
     `58 PasswordAuthentication no`.

   No empty passwords